-Essential staff, including the Housing & Residence Life team and the UTSA Police Department, remain on-campus.
+Essential staff, including the Housing & Residence Life team and the UTSA Police Department, remain on-campus although with some modified services.
 However, other in-person services—such as those provided by Counseling and Mental Health Services—may have limited in-person availability.
+Check the Roadrunner Roadmap campus office hours page for updates on physical and virtual services.
 Please use online resources or support programs whenever possible.

 WHAT HAPPENS IF YOU DO NOT COMPLY